opensauceryafrica/spl/readme.md

-# legionspl
+# spl

-api endpoints required by legionbe to verify spl token ownership as necessary for raiding
+a radical collective of endpoints for executing functions present on the Solana Program Library